AIS-Bonn/nimbro_vision_servers/README.md

 ### Serving Models

-See the individual READMEs for each model under the models/ directory.
+See the individual READMEs for each model under the [models directories](./models/).
 Each model server has a corresponding Docker bringup which downloads and caches any required weights.

 ### Getting started